PegionFish/Project-Miskatonic/README.md

 ## License

-This project is released under MIT proocol.
+This project is released under MIT protocol.

 The README file is based on [Standard Readme](https://github.com/RichardLitt/standard-readme) made by Richard Litt.